-Leicester City Council employs more than 12,000 staff, who are responsible for delivering services to a diverse range of customers.
+Leicester City Council employs more than 11,000 staff, who are responsible for delivering services to a diverse range of customers.
 Examples of the areas in which they work are below:

 - Neighbourhood and Environmental Services

 - Adult Social Care

 - Children's Social Care

 - Housing

 - Public Health & Sports

-- Over half the employees working within our schools.
+- Roughly half the employees work within our schools.